kgehl/Project/.ipynb_checkpoints/README-checkpoint.md

 # Project
-**Determine Nitrous Oxide Flux from Sorgum Cropping Systems in the Great Plains**
+**Determine Nitrous Oxide Flux from Sorghum Cropping Systems in the Great Plains**
 - Author: Kathy Gehl
-- The latest version of my coding project is N2Oproject_rev
+- The latest version of my coding project is N2Oproject_final
 - The results output is saved as Sample_data_set2_results.csv